Q: Does the Smart Choices Strategy apply just to food and drinks sold in tuckshops?

 A: Smart Choices should be applied to all school swimming clubs, regardless of whether the school is using their own school pool or an outside pool to conduct these regular events.
 All foods and drinks supplied at these events should be from the GREEN or AMBER categories.
 If RED foods or drinks are supplied to students (eg. through sale at the canteen), then the event would need to be counted as one of the two occasions per term when RED foods and drinks may be supplied.

 The Queensland Association of School Tuckshops (QAST) can provide suggestions for healthy canteen options to both schools and outside organisations.
-A sample swimming club canteen menu is also available for download.
+Information on implementing Smart Choices at sporting events and sample menus are also available on page 6 of the Smart Choices@school events tool kit 2.4M.

 Q: Does Smart Choices apply to the school's swimming carnival?